 Samsung has stated that it does not believe Sony will be able to deliver on its promise to begin consumer sales of OLED screens this year.
-The Japanese brand has caused rivals to accelerate thier plans for OLED screen development, after pledging that it will begin sales of eleven-inch monitors before the end of the year.
+The Japanese brand has caused rivals to accelerate thier plans for OLED screen development, after pledging that it will begin sales of eleven-inch OLED monitors before the end of the year.
 Organic Light Emitting Diode technology allows high resolution displays to be created from wafer-thin panels.
 As OLED screens are self-illuminating there is no need for an LCD-style backlight.

 Yoo Eui-jin, vice president and chief of Samsung SDI’s OLED team, said “I hope Sony will really do it, but considering circumstances, I doubt they will be able to start selling it this year.
 Maybe it would be possible for them to make a hundred or a thousand units as artifacts, but no more than that.”